NanChanNN/muA-lora/README.md

 ## Unified Training Recipe

-All experiments share the following optimizer and schedule configuration (Table 2 in the paper):
+All experiments share the following optimizer and learning rate schedule configuration (see also Table 2 in the paper):

 | Setting | Value |
 |:---|:---|